ssjjjhw/ModuLM/README.md

 * You can use the default configuration for LoRA that we provide.

-* The specific methods for calculating the model performance evaluation metrics are provided in the `testresult` folder.
+* The specific methods for calculating the model performance evaluation metrics are provided in the `test——result` folder.